 Once again, our friends the Kalchbrenners were going to fly out, this time to Idaho, to rent an RV and join us for the Glacier/Yellowstone part of our trip.
 We were looking forward to having another great time with them.

 Our plan this year was to explore the northern part of the U.S. visiting as many sights as realistically possible on the way.

 Road Trip Highlights and Lowlights

-- Wading the waters of the Narrows in Zion National Park
+- Enjoying the desolation of Theodore Roosevelt National Park

-- Hiking to the Landscape Arch in Arches National Park
+- Hiking the rugged terrain of Badlands National Park